The 3 Most High Power Green Foods

 blog post holistic nutrition the three most high power green foods jennifer raye

-In general all green foods (especially the algae below) are detoxifying – they help to clean the blood, support the function of the liver, they decrease inflammation and acidity in the body, and increase alkalinity.
-They are also loaded with vitamins and minerals so they can be great for those working with deficiencies.
+In general, all green foods (especially the algae below) are detoxifying – they help to clean the blood, support the function of the liver, decrease inflammation and acidity in the body, and increase alkalinity.
+They are also rich in vitamins and minerals, making them an excellent option for those with deficiencies.

-Remember – algae is a whole food not a supplement.
+Remember – algae is a whole food, not a supplement.
 This is what makes algae so unique….
-Some algae come in capsules and powders but don’t be mistaken….
-When we eat a “whole food” we are receiving more benefits than if we were to only consume extracted beneficial ingredients.
+Some algae come in capsules and powders, but don’t be mistaken….
+When we eat a “whole food,” we receive more benefits than if we were to consume only extracted beneficial ingredients.
 Scientists have a hard time explaining the reason for this.
 I like to call it the power and mystery of the natural world!

-Below I have outlined three green algae that are packed with unique healing qualities.
+Below, I have outlined three green algae rich in unique healing properties.

 Three Green Food Algaes